the-mhdi/Ethereum-Middle-Client/README.md

 ### ReputationScore formula + Design on-chain dispute resolution -> TBD

-## Extension Registry Smart Contract :

 ## Final Bridge to L1; Consensus over Submission
-  who gets to submit the final tx to the mainnet mempool? in each slot(12s) there would be only one submitter and only that one is eligible for compensation, there would be a singleton Consensus Contract this contract :
+  who gets to submit the final tx to the mainnet mempool? in each slot(12s) there would be only one submitter and only that one is eligible for compensation, (leader selection) The leader submits the PostOp (or a batch of them) directly to the Consensus Contract.
+The contract then verifies the on-chain portion of the proof (if any) and uses the PostOp.Data to perform calls to other contracts.

-* keeps track of submitter in each slot(epoch) -> noodes run a deterministic leader election algorithm (like the XOR check), consensus contract manages the compensation of middle nodes
-* Fee and Reward Distribution
-* stake/slash management
-* Proof Validation
+ ### the leader selection mechanism
+  TBD

+ ### fee and payment flow

 ## Specifications:
   ### P2P stack: